One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Hyperparameter Configuration

 To ensure reproducibility, we detail the specific hyperparameter configurations for both the execution of the framework and the calculation of evaluation metrics.
 These settings are summarized in Table \ref{tab:configuration}.

-\paragraph{Framework Execution Parameters} We impose specific constraints on the research process to prevent unbounded execution and maintain a realistic simulation environment. \begin{itemize}[nolistsep,left=12pt] \item \textbf{Iteration Limits:} We set the \textit{Max Supervisor Iterations} to \textbf{6} and \textit{Max Researcher Tool Calls} to \textbf{5}.
-These values are aligned with the default configuration of the \textit{Open Deep Research} architecture, serving as a standard baseline to control the depth of reasoning without incurring excessive latency. \item \textbf{Concurrency and Context:} To model the parallel nature of human research teams, we allow up to \textbf{3 concurrent research units}.
-Furthermore, we enforce a \textbf{50,000-character} limit on raw web content, balancing information retention with context management. \end{itemize}
+\paragraph{Framework Execution Parameters} We impose specific constraints on the research process to prevent unbounded execution and maintain a realistic simulation environment. \begin{itemize}[nolistsep,left=2pt] \item \textbf{Iteration Limits:} We set the \textit{Max Supervisor Iterations} to 6 and \textit{Max Researcher Tool Calls} to 5.
+These values are aligned with the default configuration of the \textit{Open Deep Research} architecture, serving as a standard baseline to control the depth of reasoning without incurring excessive latency.

+\item \textbf{Concurrency and Context:} To model the parallel nature of human research teams, we allow up to 3 concurrent research units.
+Furthermore, we enforce a 50,000-character limit on raw web content, balancing information retention with context management. \end{itemize}

-\paragraph{Evaluation Metrics Configuration} Table~\ref{tab:configuration} further details the parameters used to compute our interaction-aware metrics, categorized by the specific metric they support: \begin{itemize}[nolistsep,left=12pt] \item \textbf{Report Similarity:} We utilize \textbf{Qwen/Qwen3-0.6B} as the embedding backbone for calculating cosine similarity.
-Its 32k-token context window is essential for encoding full-length research reports, ensuring that the similarity score reflects global semantic consistency rather than truncated segments. \item \textbf{Multi-Granularity F1-Score:} To compute F1-scores at the chunk level, we adopt a sliding window approach with a \textbf{300-token chunk size} and \textbf{50-token overlap}.
-A strict hard match threshold of $\tau=\textbf{0.8}$ is applied to filter out low-confidence matches, ensuring capturing genuine structural overlap. \item \textbf{LLM Aspect Coverage Score (LLM-ACS):} For evaluating intent fulfillment, we generate between \textbf{8 and 20 specific aspects} per query.
-This range provides sufficient granularity to evaluate intent coverage comprehensively while avoiding trivial details. \end{itemize}
+\paragraph{Evaluation Metrics Configuration} Table~\ref{tab:configuration} further details the parameters used to compute our interaction-aware metrics, categorized by the specific metric they support: \begin{itemize}[nolistsep,left=2pt] \item \textbf{Report Similarity:} We utilize Qwen/Qwen3-0.6B as the embedding backbone for calculating cosine similarity.
+Its 32k-token context window is essential for encoding full-length research reports, ensuring that the similarity score reflects global semantic consistency rather than truncated segments.

+\item \textbf{Multi-Granularity F1-Score:} To compute F1-scores at the chunk level, we adopt a sliding window approach with a 300-token chunk size and 50-token overlap.
+A strict hard match threshold of $\tau=0.8$ is applied to filter out low-confidence matches, ensuring the capture of genuine structural overlap.